gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### getIntegrationByLevelId
-Get level data for integration
+Get integration config at a particular level (store/company)